zuozhenggh/learning-library/data-management-library/big-data/bds/bds-use-cm-hue-access-cluster/bds-use-cm-hue-access-cluster.md

   ![](./images/cluster-vcn.png " ")

-4. Next, you will update the default security list in your VCN.
-Only public subnets can have a public IP address assigned to them.
+4. Next, you will update the default security list for the public subnet in your VCN.
 Remember, when you created the cluster, you needed to specify that your cluster belongs to a public subnet.
 In the **Subnets** section on the **Virtual Cloud Network Details** page, click the public subnet for the selected network.

   ![](./images/vcn-details-page.png " ")